Five shot, one dead in overnight shooting during party in Buffalo

 Police tell News 4 five people were shot during a party.

-One person was declared dead at the scene, and the other victims were taken to local hospitals.
+One person ,a 23-year -old woman from Cheektowaga, was declared dead at the scene.

+A Buffalo man,25, was initially listed in critical condition and a 21-year-old Buffalo man is listed in fair condition.
+A 23-year-old Buffalo male is being treated for non-life-threatening injuries.
+All parties are recovering at ECMC.

 Anyone with information should contact police on their confidential tip line at 716-847-2255.